 The value, to me, of a vintage ring is in the superior craftsmanship and singular designs of retro rings.
 The settings are more likely to be handmade, rather than mass-produced.
 And their elaborate designs — often with scrolls, ribbons, hearts and other embellishments — would require a prince’s fortune if you tried to reproduce them today.

 In the past, the design of a ring wasn’t judged on the size of the stone.
 Somewhere along the line that changed.
 Some actress somewhere is sporting a 16-karat rock.
 It’s probably a very high-quality stone in terms of cut, color and clarity.
 But how much artistry does it take to plunk a big stone on your finger?
 You can still get a big stone in a vintage ring, though the largest I came across was about three karats.
 The beauty of many estate rings is the use of smaller diamonds, enhanced by artful settings.

 Where to buy a vintage/estate/pre-owned ring

 I’m tactile — I like to touch a ring, weigh it in my hand, judge the gleam of its stones with my own eyes.
 Therefore, I prefer buying at a brick-and-mortar jeweler, or, like the Scotsman store, a reputable resale shop with a certified gemologist on hand.

 Another option is buying at auction, either online or in person.
 Be very careful if you’re going to buy online.
-One site I like is EraGem because it has an actual store in the Seattle area, and it provides an extensive description of each piece of jewelry, including the weight of the metal and the quality of stones.
+One site I like is EraGem because it has a store in the Seattle area.
+It provides an extensive description of each piece of jewelry, including the weight of the metal and the quality of stones.
 Scotsman runs online auctions; again, my confidence comes in its willingness to provide certification of a gemstone’s quality based on standards established by the Gemological Institute of America (GIA).